ganeshtiwari/cicd-demo/README.md

 3. **CI/CD Pipeline**: GitHub Actions workflow that:
    - Runs tests on every push
    - Deploys to GitHub Pages when tests pass on the main branch
+   - Your page will be available at https://<your-username>.github.io/repo-name/

 ## How to Use